Image Classification Using CNN with Keras & CIFAR-10

 Q1.
 How to use CNN for image classification?

-A. To use CNN for image classification, you need to define the architecture of the CNN, preprocess the input images, train the model on labeled data, and assess its performance on test images.
+A. To use CNNs for image classification, first, you need to define the architecture of the CNN.
+Next, preprocess the input images to enhance data quality.
+Then, train the model on labeled data to optimize its performance.
+Finally, assess its performance on test images to evaluate its effectiveness.
 Afterward, the trained CNN can classify new images based on the learned features.

 Q2.
 What is CNN classifier for image classification?

-A. CNN classifier for image classification is a CNN-based model specifically designed to classify images into different predefined classes.
+A. Optially converts a CNN classifier for image classification into a CNN-based model specifically designed to classify images into different predefined classes.
 It learns to extract relevant features from input images and map them to the corresponding classes, enabling accurate image classification.

 Q3.
 What is CNN in image captioning?

 A. CNN in image captioning refers to using Convolutional Neural Networks as a component in the image captioning pipeline.
-CNNs are employed to extract visual features from input images, combined with text-based models to generate descriptive captions for the images.
+These networks employ CNNs to extract visual features from input images, subsequently combining them with text-based models to generate descriptive captions for the images.

 Q4.
 How do I denoise an image in CNN?